 LASIK surgery costs, on average, between $1,000 and $3,000 per eye.
 (Learn more) Some types of surgery are more sophisticated and come with higher costs.
 LASIK costs can also vary from location to location.
 (Learn more)

 Insurance plans typically won't cover the cost of surgery, as this is considered an elective procedure.
-(Learn more) But benefits you might have through your insurance coverage, as well as benefits offered by your surgeon, could help you to control your out-of-pocket costs.
+(Learn more) But benefits you might have through your insurance coverage, as well as benefits offered by your surgeon, could help you to control how much your out-of-pocket costs are.
 (Learn more)

 Average Per-Eye Cost of LASIK Surgery

 LASIK is a surgical procedure used to reshape the cornea and improve visual acuity.
-The surgery takes just a few minutes to complete, but it involves medications, sophisticated and sterile equipment, and talented surgeons.
-As a result, it does come with associated fees.
+The surgery takes just a few minutes to complete, but it involves medications, sophisticated equipment, and talented surgeons.

 - Pre-surgery care.

 - The surgery, including any medications given as part of the surgery.